-Weight: operating payload 38,000 lb; max payload 68,725 lb normal, 89,000 lb emergency war planning; gross 325,000 lb normal, 344,000 lb emergency war
+Weight: operating payload 38,000 lb; max payload 68,725 lb normal, 89,000 lb emergency war planning; gross 325,000 lb normal, 344,000 lb emergency war planning.

 Performance: max cruising speed 466 mph, range 5,290 miles without air refueling.

-Longtime mainstay of USAF's airlift fleet, the C-141 was the first jet aircraft designed to meet military standards as a troop and cargo carrier.
-The last active duty C-141 retired in September 2004, and with the continuing deployment of C-17 aircraft, all will be retired by 2006.

-C-141A entered service with MAC in April 1965: 285 were built, some of which were structurally modified to accommodate the Minuteman ICBM.

-C-141B is a stretched C-141A with in-flight refueling capability.
+COMMENTARY the first jet aircraft designed to meet military standards as a troop and cargo carrier.
+The last active duty C-141 retired in September 2004.
+The last C-141 combat mission, flown by AFRC's 445th Airlift Wing, took place on Sept.
+26, 2005 in Iraq.
+Aircrews will continue flying the C-141 within CONUS until final retirement in 2006.
+C-141A entered service with MAC in April 1965; 285 were built, some of which were structurally modified to accommodate the Minuteman ICBM.
+C-141B is a stretched C-141A with in-flight refueling ca-pability.
 All C-141As (except four AFMC aircraft used for test purposes) were lengthened by 23 ft 4 in to expand lift capacity.
 First C-141B flew March 1977 and redeliveries took place between December 1979 and June 1982.
 The modification gave USAF the equivalent of 90 additional C-141A aircraft.
 Subsequent improvements include structural upgrades, a state-of-the-art autopilot and all-weather landing system, and improved airdrop systems.
 Modification of 13 C-141Bs increased their SOLL capability and survivability.

-C-141C is a C-141B modified with computerized glass-cockpit instrumentation and digital flight-management system, with integrated GPS data for navigation and modern navigation safety equipment.
+C-141C is a C-141B modified with computerized glasscockpit instrumentation and digital flight-management system, with integrated GPS data for navigation and modern navigation safety equipment.
 The first version, which rolled out at Warner Robins ALC, Ga., Oct.
-1, 1997, was assigned to AFRC's 452nd
+1, 1997, was assigned to AFRC's 452nd AMW.